 Resource Description Guidelines for Teaching the Holocaust Guidelines by the United States Holocaust Memorial Museum on how to teach the Holocaust Facing History and Ourselves This website has many resources for teaching current events and for teaching difficult topics such as bigotry.
-Refer to their "Prepare to Teach" section Your Roadmap for Teaching Controversial Issues This webpage from iCivics has teacher guides and a video series to help prepare teachers to teach controversial issues in the classroom Strategies for Addressing Racist and Dehumanizing Language in Literature This article from Facing History and Ourselves outlines strategies to prepare for teaching with a challenging text with intention and care Straight Talk about the N- Word This article features a conversation with Professor Neal A. Lester about the history of the N-word and ways educators can hold discussions about the word in class Teaching the N-Word An article from a high school teacher on how she broached the conversation to contextualize the word with her students Balancing Instruction in Social Studies This article in Edutopia outlines the importance of balancing the teaching of reading, writing, and speaking in addition to social studies content and skill The Historical Thinking Project This website , based out of Canada, outlines and provides resources for implementing historical thinking concepts in the social studies classroom C3 Teachers - Inquiries Free, downloadable inquiry units for social studies classrooms K-12 3 Words to Guide Explicit Instruction in an Inquiry Classroom If you are wrestling with how explicit and inquiry-based instruction work together to develop students' conceptual understanding, this article outlines successful instructional strategies BRIDE-RI Course List Educators may find that courses available in BRIDGE-RI would be supportive in the teaching of difficult conversations and topics.
-Some suggestions include: Tier 1: Behavior, Social-Emotional Learning, and Climate Middle School Social-Emotional-Behavioral Instructional Core Establishing Classroom Communities for Student Success Introduction to Anxiety Management in Schools Introduction to Social and Emotional Learning Managing Escalations The Importance of Connectedness Understanding Trauma High School Social-Emotional-Behavioral Instructional Core
+Refer to their "Prepare to Teach" section Your Roadmap for Teaching Controversial Issues This webpage from iCivics has teacher guides and a video series to help prepare teachers to teach controversial issues in the classroom Teaching about Controversial Issues: A Resource Guide This webpage from The Choices Program at Brown University aims to provide teachers with resources and pedagogical tools so they can feel more prepared to address controversial issues in the classroom.
+It begins with why it is important to teach about controversial issues and then provides tools and resources for creating guidelines for discussions, facilitating discussions, teaching about controversial issues, and garnering support from administrators and parents.
+Strategies for Addressing Racist and Dehumanizing Language in Literature This article from Facing History and Ourselves outlines strategies to prepare for teaching with a challenging text with intention and care Straight Talk about the N-Word This article features a conversation with Professor Neal A. Lester about the history of the N-word and ways educators can hold discussions about the word in class Teaching the N-Word An article from a high school teacher on how she broached the conversation to contextualize the word with her students Balancing Instruction in Social Studies This article in Edutopia outlines the importance of balancing the teaching of reading, writing, and speaking in addition to social studies content and skill The Historical Thinking Project This website , based out of Canada, outlines and provides resources for implementing historical thinking concepts in the social studies classroom C3 Teachers - Inquiries Free, downloadable inquiry units for social studies classrooms K-12 3 Words to Guide Explicit Instruction in an Inquiry Classroom If you are wrestling with how explicit and inquiry-based instruction work together to develop students' conceptual understanding, this article outlines successful instructional strategies BRIDE-RI Course List Educators may find that courses available in BRIDGE-RI would be supportive in the teaching of difficult conversations and topics.
+Some suggestions include: • Tier 1: Behavior, Social-Emotional Learning, and Climate • Middle School Social-Emotional-Behavioral Instructional Core

+Resource Description Establishing Classroom Communities for Student Success Introduction to Anxiety Management in Schools Introduction to Social and Emotional Learning Managing Escalations The Importance of Connectedness Understanding Trauma High School Social-Emotional-Behavioral Instructional Core